Dynatrace/OneAgent-SDK-for-dotnet/README.md

 }
 ```

-The `Trace` method internally calls the `Start` method and the `TraceAsync` method calls `StartAsync`.
+The `Trace` method internally calls the `Start` method.
-In case of an exception they also call the `Error` method.
-Both finally call the `End` method.
+In case of an exception it also calls the `Error` method and it finally calls the `End` method.
-Additionally, they also take care of collecting timing information across threads in case the C# async method
-is executed on multiple threads.

 To summarize this, in case of

-* synchronous methods you can either use the `Start`, `End` and `Error` methods, or the convenience method `Trace`,
+* synchronous methods you should use the `Trace` method but can also use the `Start`, `End` and `Error` methods
 * asynchronous methods you can use the `TraceAsync` method.

+> NOTE: Due to internal limitations `TraceAsync` does not currently reliably connect child nodes.
+If there are child nodes
+> started during a call to `TraceAsync`, they might be connected to the parent of the `TraceAsync`, if any, might become
+> separate root paths, or might be suppressed entirely.
+>
+> Consider using `Trace` as a workaround, but note that asynchronous parts of the execution after `Trace` returns will
+> not be tracked by the node created by `Trace`.
+In particular, exceptions thrown in the asynchronous part
+> (approximately after `Trace` returns) are potentially missed.

 Some tracers offer methods to provide information in addition to the parameters required for creating the tracer using
 the `IOneAgentSdk` object.
 These additional pieces of information might be relevant for service detection and naming.